jamesericdavidson/jamesdavidson.xyz/content/projects.md

 For context, Guild Wars 2 is a Massively Multiplayer Online Roleplaying Game (MMORPG).

-A reward system was introduced into the game, which awarded player "pips" at five minutes intervals.
-The more pips a player receives, the faster they chip away at the total number of pips required to complete a tier.
+A reward system was introduced to the game, which awarded the player with 'pips' at five-minute intervals.
+The more pips a player receives per interval, the faster they can complete a reward tier.

-The calculator estimates how long it would take a player to receive the rewards given upon the completion of a tier.
+In real-time, the calculator estimates how long it would take a player to complete reward tiers.

 I was motivated to develop the tool as:

-1. I wanted to use the functionality, and be able to share it with my friends
+1. I wanted to use the functionality, and be able to share it with friends

     It turns out that doing these calculations manually is boring.
 Who knew?